The Exchange Mission Statement:

 Our goal is to create a new kind of recycling, reduction, and reuse system.
 That began with rebuilding The Exchange, which re-opened in November 2017.

 Next on our list: improving the recycling system, and figuring out a composting solution for organic waste.
 We will continue to post news and updates on this website.
-Click here to sign up for email updates.
+Sign-up for email updates.

 Click here to learn about our current executive staff and Board Members.